artdevar/VitalsMonitor/README.md

 - **"Unable to retrieve GameSense address"**: Ensure SteelSeries Engine is running
 - **No display**: Verify HWiNFO64 is running with shared memory enabled
 - Check `log.txt` for detailed error messages

+## Known Issues

+- **Display glitches occasionally**: This is a limitation of the SteelSeries Engine/device itself, not this application.
+The display may occasionally flicker or show artifacts.

+## Support

+If you experience any issues, please contact me on Discord: **volevoyy**

+### Advanced Users

+If the app doesn't work for your device, you can modify the code yourself using the [SteelSeries GameSense SDK documentation](https://github.com/SteelSeries/gamesense-sdk) to adapt it for your specific device.